CLI Tool

 # Get results (truncated IDs work here too)

-runhuman results $JOB1
+runhuman job results $JOB1

-runhuman results $JOB2
+runhuman job results $JOB2

-runhuman results $JOB3
+runhuman job results $JOB3

 Template-Based Testing

-# Create a search test template
+# Create a project template via CLI

 runhuman templates create "Search Test" \